ThoaShook/MentalHealthInTechPlaces/README.md

 ### Mental Health In Tech Workplaces
-I. Problem Statment:
+##### I. Problem Statment:
     Many risk factors are present in the workplace such as:
      - inadequate health and safety policies
      - low control over one's area of work
      - poor communication and management practices
      - workload, inflexible working hours
    * Absenteeism and disability costs have increased in the workplace due to mental illness.
    * Early identification and intervention of mental health issues will have significant impact on preventing underperformance, excessive absenteeism, and other related problems.

-II.
+##### II.
 Solution Proposal:
-  -Conduct a predictive analysis of data from pre-screening surveys -Use four different models to determine key indicators of mental health issues in the technology workplace.
+    * Conduct a predictive analysis of data from pre-screening surveys
+    * Use four different models to determine key indicators of mental health issues in the technology workplace.
-  -Propose solutions to mitigate these concerns based on the results of research conclusions.
+    * Propose solutions to mitigate these concerns based on the results of research conclusions.

-III.
+##### III.
 The Process:
   - Selected data sources and cleaned data
   -Selected four models for analysis
     + Logistics Regression